Mullvad: Service

 A TechRadar review noted in 2019 that "Mullvad's core service is powerful, up-to-date, and absolutely stuffed with high-end technologies".
 Complementing its use of the open-source OpenVPN and WireGuard protocols, Mullvad includes "industrial strength" encryption (employing AES-256 GCM methodology), 4096-bit RSA certificates with SHA-512 for server authentication, perfect forward secrecy, multiple layers of DNS leak protection, IPv6 leak-protection, and multiple "stealth options" to help bypass government or corporate VPN blocking.
+Mullvad has over 500 VPN servers in 50 countries.

-Mullvad provides VPN client applications for computers running the Windows, macOS and Linux operating systems.
-As of April 2020, native iOS and Android Mullvad VPN clients using the WireGuard protocol are available. iOS and Android mobile operating system users can also configure and use built-in VPN clients or the OpenVPN or WireGuard apps to access Mullvad's service.
+Mullvad provides VPN client applications for computers running the Linux, macOS, and Windows operating systems.
+As of April 2020, native Android and iOS Mullvad VPN clients using the WireGuard protocol are available.
+Android and iOS mobile operating system users can also configure and use built-in VPN clients or the WireGuard app to access Mullvad's service.

 Privacy

 Providing personal information used to identify users such as email addresses and phone numbers is not required during Mullvad's registration process.
 Instead, a unique 16-digit account number is anonymously generated for each newly registered user, and this account number is used to log in to the Mullvad on other devices.

 For anonymity purposes, Mullvad accepts the anonymous payment methods of cash and Monero.
 Payment for the service can also be made via bank wire-transfer, credit card, Bitcoin, Bitcoin Cash, PayPal, Swish, EPS Transfer, Bancontact, iDEAL, Przelewy24, and vouchers sold by multiple resellers.
 Payments made via cryptocurrency have a 10% discount.
 In June 2022, the service announced that it will no longer offer new recurring subscriptions, as this further reduces the amount of personal information that will have to be stored.

 Mullvad does not log VPN users' IP addresses, the VPN IP address used, browsing-activity, bandwidth, connections, session duration, timestamps, and DNS-requests.

 Mullvad has many privacy-focused features built into their VPN.
 Instances include multi-hop, which routes all traffic through an additional Mullvad server before it arrives at its destination, the ability to add a quantum-resistant key exchange to the encryption process, making all data encrypted resistant to quantum computer related attacks, and Defense against AI-guided Traffic Analysis (DAITA), which ensures all packets are the same size and also inserts random network traffic (significantly increasing bandwidth usage), though this is only enabled on select servers.

 Mullvad has been actively campaigning against the EU's Regulation to Prevent and Combat Child Sexual Abuse (a.k.a.
 Chat Control), which would require service providers to scan all users' online communications, even encrypted services, arguing that it would make all methods of online communication viewable and thus not private and not anonymous.